 - Color Motif: Purple, brown, and white.

-- Deliberately Monochrome: The video for "Round and Round" intercuts black-and-white footage of models with color flash frames of things like flowers, marbles and milk being spilled.
+- Deliberately Monochrome: The video for "Round & Round" intercuts black-and-white footage of models with color flash frames of things like flowers, marbles and milk being spilled.

 - Design Student's Orgasm: One of the few Peter Saville album covers that qualifies for this trope, owing to its downright lavish use of color.

-- Exactly What It Says on the Tin: "Mr. Disco", a song that takes considerable influence from disco music; the influences aren't immediately noticeable, but are difficult to ignore once they are spotted.
+- Exactly What It Says on the Tin: "Mr. Disco", a song that takes considerable influence from disco music; the influences aren't immediately noticeable (especially if one primarily knows the flute and string-heavy brand of disco that most readily defines the genre), but are difficult to ignore once they are spotted.
 In particular, the synthesizer "pew pew" noises between the first chorus and second verse were very much commonplace in the more electronic-driven, Giorgio Moroder-influenced sound of late-era disco.

-- Gratuitous Panning: Just after the vocals kick in on "Fine Time", a series of sampled moans repeatedly fire at machine-gun rate, rapidly alternating between the left and right channels.
+- Just after the vocals kick in on "Fine Time", a series of sampled moans repeatedly fire at machine-gun rate, rapidly alternating between the left and right channels.

 - In the Style of...: Bernard Sumner's pitch-altered lyrics on "Fine Time" are an obvious pastiche of Barry White's vocal style.